DistributeCompany/open-manufacturing-model-docs/docs/Introduction.md

 - Standardized representation of manufacturing entities and processes
 - Easy integration of different manufacturing components
 - Enables full transparancy and traceability of the manufacturing system
-- Foundation for building Digital Models, Digital Shadows, and Digital Twins.
+- Foundation for building Digital Models, Digital Shadows, and Digital Twins
 - Lightweight and flexible implementation

 Inspired by the Open Trip Model used in logistics, OMM adapts similar principles to address the specific needs of manufacturing systems.
 See [OTM versus OMM](/docs/omm_versus_otm.md) for more details.